ismai117/kottie/README.md

 ## Load Animation Composition

 Load the animation composition using rememberKottieComposition function.
-Choose the appropriate specification for loading the composition (File, Url, or JsonString):
+Choose the appropriate specification for loading the composition (File, Url, or JsonString).

 ```kotlin
 val composition = rememberKottieComposition(